-Information systems security is a priority for CNP Assurances Group, which has drawn up an information systems security policy.
-The Group has its own disaster recovery plan or is covered by another organisation's plan.
+Information systems security is a priority for CNP Assurances which has drawn up a systems security policy.
+The disaster recovery plan may be specific to the Company or may be set up by another organisation to include systems managed on the Company's behalf.